vippsas/vipps-developers/common-topics/landing-page.md

     participant M as Merchant
     participant API as Vipps MobilePay API
     participant LP as Landing page
-    participant App as Vipps app
-    actor U as User
+    participant App as Vipps or MobilePay app actor U as User
     M-->>API: Initiate payment<br/>with or without skipLandingPage
     alt Normal flow